paulgazz/kmax/docs/advanced.md

 - Copy scripts/kconfig to kextractors (following naming pattern)
 - Copy kextractor.c, kextractor_extension.c, Makefile, and README.md from nearby version
-- Update expr.h and others based on README.md
+- Update expr.h and others based on README.md (see below)
 - Update kextractor_extension.c to have updated version name (e.g., `3_19` to `3_2`)
 - Add the extension's list of files to setup.py
 - Add the extension's list variable name to ext_modules in setup.py
 - Add a mapping from the version number to the module in kmax/kextractcommon.py

+Original README.md:

+> The Kconfig parser in this directory has been copied from the
+> linux-4.12.8/scripts/kconfig directory.  `zconf.hash.c_shipped` has
+> been copied to `zconf.hash.c`.
+The following minor changes have been
+> made:

+> In `expr.h`, `struct symbol` is given two more fields:

+>    bool searched;
+>    bool depends;